 Purchase a GE extended warranty and learn about special discounts that are available while your warranty is still in effect.
-You can purchase it by calling 800.626.2224 during normal business hours.
+You can purchase it on-line anytime, or call 800.626.2224 during normal business hours.
 GE Consumer Home Services will still be there after your warranty expires.
 In Canada, call 1.888.261.2133